calebhearth/fx/README.md

 end
 ```

-Scenic even provides a `scenic:model` generator that is a superset of
+f(x) even provides a `scenic:model` generator that is a superset of
 `scenic:view`.
 It will act identically to the Rails `model` generator except
-that it will create a Scenic view migration rather than a table migration.
+that it will create a f(x) view migration rather than a table migration.

 There is no special base class or mixin needed.
 If desired, any code the model
 generator adds can be removed without worry.